joel-carlson/joel-carlson/README.md

 # Hi there 👋, I’m Joel Carlson

+**🔭 I’m currently working on:**
+-  Evaluating the Segment Anything Model (SAM 2.1) vs. U-Net on the DeepGlobe Satellite Image Understanding Challenge

 <!--
 **joel-carlson/joel-carlson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.